shadel96/Terry_Stops_Analysis/README.md

 ***
 ## Overview

-Recent tensions in the United States have led to a mistrust of police forces across the country, particularly due to the increasing strength of movements such as Black Lives Matter, and increased cultural attention to the racial and ethnic disparity in many facets of life.
+Recent tensions in the United States have led to a mistrust of police forces across the country, particularly due to the increasing strength of movements such as Black Lives Matter and increased cultural attention to the racial and ethnic disparity in many facets of life.
 There is increasing focus on the scope of what police officer's are legally able to do, and whether they use this right fairly.

-One such disparity has been observed in Terry Stops (also known as 'stop-and-frisks'), when a police officer uses theur right to legally temporarily detain a person based on 'reasonable suspsicion' that the person may be involved in criminal activity.
+One such disparity has been observed in Terry Stops (also known as 'stop-and-frisks'), when a police officer uses can legally temporarily detain a person based on 'reasonable suspicion' that the person may be involved in criminal activity.
 The officer has the right to physically 'frisk' the subject, and take whatever action they feel is necessary properly handle the situation.

-This is an indpendent preliminary investigation generally into the Seattle police department's record keeping of Terry Stops, and more specifically whether there is an identifiable connection between the identified races of the subjects and officers in question, and what the outcome of that Terry Stop is.
+The newly elected mayor of Seattle campaigned on a platform of police reform, and has hired our agency to analyze, test, and interpret the current Seattle police department's Terry Stop data, so that their selected Chief of Police can make meaningful changes to the system as it stands.

+***

 ## Data
-This analysis utilizes about 52,000 data entries of Seattly Terry Stops ([from data.seattle.gov](https://data.seattle.gov/Public-Safety/Terry-Stops/28ny-9ts8)), in the file [Terry_Stops.csv](./data/Terry_Stops.csv).
+This analysis utilizes about 52,000 data entries of Seattle Terry Stops ([from data.seattle.gov](https://data.seattle.gov/Public-Safety/Terry-Stops/28ny-9ts8)), in the file [Terry_Stops.csv](./data/Terry_Stops.csv).
 This data has been collected from 2015 until the present, and includes the following pieces of information for each entry:

 > * `Subject Age Group`: Subject Age Group (10 year increments) as reported by the officer.
 > * `Subject ID`: Key, generated daily, identifying unique subjects in the dataset using a character to character match of first name and last name.
 "Null" values indicate an "anonymous" or "unidentified" subject.
 Subjects of a Terry Stop are not required to present identification.